sleepymalc/pbb.wtf/content/posts/VSCode-LaTeX-Inkscape/index.md

 We break down what `ctrl+f` do in `Insert` mode exactly step by step.
 We see that when we press `ctrl+f` in `Insert` mode, we trigger `multiCommand.execute` to execute a sequence of instructions, which are

 1. Copy the content into your clipboard of the line your cursor at
-2. We insert a bland line after since we need to insert a snippet, and that's will delete an additional line.
+2. We insert a bland line after since we need to insert a snippet, and that will delete an additional line.
 You can try to delete this and the next instruction, and see what happens.
 3. After inserting a new line, we move back our cursor.
 4. We delete that copied content by removing this line.
 5. We insert a snippet defined in [`latex.json`](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/VSCode-setting/Snippets/latex.json). **Notice that this is the default snippet functionality built-in VSCode, not what we have used above**.
 I'll explain where to copy this file in a minute.